m-allanson/sixteens/README.md

 Randomly generated 16x16 icons.

-Press enter key to download the icons.
-Press space key for a fresh set of icons.
+Click the button or press `r` to download the icons.
+Click the other button or press `space` for a fresh set of icons.

 ![Screenshot](screenshot.png)